 Don't delete older posts, we should keep them as a "back file".
-If a post has been superseded, such as a newer "How to..." entry, then the older posts should be amended to say that these instructions are no longer current.
+If a post has been superseded, such as a newer "How to..." entry, then the older posts should be moved to the Trash folder.

 'See more' tags